michaeljsteel/NumBAT/docs/source/install.rst

     The standard Python solution for Windows is the Anaconda distribution.

     If you do not have a current Python, download the `Anaconda installer <https://docs.anaconda.com/free/anaconda/install/windows/>`_ and follow the instructions.

+#.
+Setup virtual env as in Linux FILL ME IN

 #. **Windows build tools**